 Years ago I taught in a Competency Based, Problem Solving Curriculum in a major University.
 What I taught is not important.
-But How I taught is.
-The director of the program believed that every student could learn to use creative thinking and problem solving skills.
+But HOW I taught is.
+The director of the program believed that every student could learn and use creative thinking and problem solving skills.
 That, in fact, the Only way to be Competent in any field of work, or professional discipline, was to be great at the Creative Problem Solving Process.

 This chart shows the Steps everyone goes through in the creative problem solving process.
 The people who have mastered the skill of problem solving use these steps so naturally that they probably could not tell you what they were.
-It was my job at the University to work with students who were failing courses, not because they didn't know the information, but because they didn't know how to use the information.
+It was my job at the University to work with students who were failing courses, not because they didn’t know the information, but because they didn’t know how to use the information.
 That required me to look closely at what was going on in the minds and emotions of problem solvers vs non-problem solvers.
-I discovered a pattern of thoughts and beliefs that were different between the 2 groups’ critical thinking skills at each step of the process.
+I discovered a pattern of thoughts and beliefs that were different between the two groups’ critical thinking skills at each step of the process.

-Please take a moment to look at the Flow Chart of the Differences between how problem solvers and non-problem solvers think before we move on.
+Please take a moment to look at the Flow Chart which highlights the different thinking processes of problem solvers vs. non-problem solvers before we move on.

 At first glance, this second chart may seem identical to the first.
 But look Closely.
-I've added funny little (c) kind of things at the end of each sentence.
+I've added a funny little (c) kind of things at the end of each sentence.
 Those funny little Letters and Numbers signify the Level or Skill of Thinking or Attitude required for Each stage of the Problem Solving Process.
 Here's where I'd like to introduce you to Dr Benjamin Bloom.

 Dr. Bloom was a psychologist in the 1950’s and created a taxonomy to guide teachers in promoting higher forms of thinking in education.
 He was attempting to guide teaching away from Rote Learning (memorizing and remembering facts), towards educations life skills, like the ability to analyze a situation and then take appropriate action – the ability to problem solve!